-Healthcare systems are faced with challenges in patient access and availability of care.
-As a result, innovative healthcare solutions are invaluable within efforts of reducing patient wait times.
-Telehealth solutions, such as eConsults, increase efficiency of care by improving access to specialists while also better optimizing time and place of care.
+Innovative healthcare solutions are invaluable to efforts of reducing patient wait times as healthcare systems face challenges in patient access and availability of care.
+As a result, telehealth solutions, such as eConsults, increase the efficiency of care by improving access to specialists while also better optimizing time and place of care.

 Long wait times impact patient outcomes and healthcare operations

 On top of the anguish and emotional impact of waiting for care, diseases and illnesses can progress as patients sit in appointment queues for weeks or even months on end.
 As NEJM describes, “long waits before appointments, particularly specialist appointments, often contribute to the development of avoidable complications,” which cause more difficult health cases both for the patient and for the physicians caring for them.

 There are notable effects on healthcare operations that add to the case for reducing patient wait times as a crucial avenue for improving healthcare overall.
 For example, long wait times for appointments increase the prevalence of no-shows, indicating that patients are either frustrated enough to not follow through on scheduled appointments or forget appointments altogether because of the long interim period.

 Sometimes appointments can even be moved around by specialist physicians at the last minute, leaving patients in limbo for even longer.

 Additionally, long wait times frequently lead to patients receiving inefficient care.

 - Firstly, extended waits often deter patients from seeking initial care.
 This shifts the healthcare industry away from proactive to reactive care, which is less effective and more costly for all parties involved.

 - Secondly, the inability to access the care they need and when they need it, leads to patients seeking care within inappropriate settings.